English Cucumber and Dill Tea Sandwiches

 English Cucumber and Dill Tea Sandwiches are a refreshing, delicious recipe for a brunch, shower, girls’ get-together, or afternoon tea party!

 This was the very first time in my life making tea sandwiches.
 I always thought I was all fancy and stuff when I would eat them at a luncheon or afternoon tea party.
 Why didn’t I ever make them at home?
-Crustless sandwiches are the new way to sandwich.
+Crustless sandwiches are the new way to sandwich and these Cucumber and Dill Tea Sandwiches are awesome.

 Depending on the way you cut the bread and how large you make the sandwiches, these can be made as appetizers or a simple lunch time sandwich.
 I finally had an excuse to make them for my afternoon tea party that I threw a couple of months back for family and friends.
 By the way, tea parties are underrated – they are loads of fun and a good excuse to get all dressed up and feel like you have stepped back in time!
 I don’t even LOVE tea, but I like a reason to feel elegant and eat small desserts and snacks.
 These are excellent served with my homemade Peach Sweet Iced Tea.